Programmer-Harsh/Java-programmes/README.md

 # Java-programmes
 <br>
-This repo have some pattern programs
+This repo have java programs